player99labs/sportsbetting-tracker/README.md

 # ⚽️ Sportsbetting Performance Tracker

+### Don't track your bets.
+Track your edge.

-A local tracker to log and analyze your sports bets.
+A local tracker to log sports bets and evaluate your performance in value betting.

 Built to test whether value betting actually beats the book over FIFA World Cup 2026.